-Due to the size and current stage of development of Oliver's, Oliver's does not have an independent internal audit function.
-Oversight of the effectiveness of Oliver's risk management and internal control processes currently form part of the responsibilities of management.
-As Oliver's continues to develop, the ARC will consider establishing an independent internal audit function.
+Due to the size and current stage of development of the Company, it does not currently have an independent internal audit function.
+Oversight of the effectiveness of the Company's risk management and internal control processes currently form part of the responsibilities of the ARC and Board.
+The establishment of an independent internal audit function is periodically considered.